josephlewis42/githubbeat/README.md

 repositories or even complete organizations through basic github stats like open issues count or number of forks.

-As a beat It ships everything directly to Elasticsearch or Logstash, depending of your needs.
+As a beat It ships everything directly to all supported outputs, depending of your needs.

 ## How to use this ?